-GENEVA — Melting glaciers, rising seas and a growing divide between “winners and losers” of globalization top the World Economic Forum’s priority items this year in Switzerland’s mountain resort of Davos.
+GENEVA (AN) — Melting glaciers, rising seas and a growing divide between "winners and losers" of globalization top the World Economic Forum's priority items this year in Switzerland's mountain resort of Davos.

 More than 3,000 political, business and cultural elites will descend on the Swiss ski town for next week's open and closed sessions, swanky parties and private meetings on the sidelines.
 The theme of this year’s gathering is "Globalization 4.0: Shaping a Global Architecture in the Age of the Fourth Industrial Revolution,” referring to artificial intelligence and robotics.

 WEF's founder and executive chairman Klaus Schwab said the fourth wave of globalization must be human-centered and more inclusive, because the way it is now is unsustainable.

 "Globalization produced winners and losers, and so there were many more winners in the last 24, 25, 30 years.
 But now we have to look after the losers — after those who have been left behind," he said.
 'What we need is a moralization, or re-moralization, of globalization."

 Despite the exclusivity of Davos, WEF officials plan to focus on efforts to combat climate change, overcome inequality and improve international cooperation and inclusiveness.
 Some Davos discussions are off-the-record, but nearly half the events and gatherings are webcast.

 Many more activities, including a public forum and occasional protests, take place around town beyond security-restricted areas for the more than 350 officially planned sessions.

 Dozens of world leaders and the heads of United Nations agencies and other international organizations are due to attend.